emergencyindex/emergencyindex.com/_abouts/project-description.md

 banner: true
 ---

-_**Emergency INDEX**_ is an annual print publication documenting performances that occurred in one calendar year.
-Begun in 2011, _INDEX_ was conceived as a "state of the field" publication that could present a year-to-year view of the issues, techniques, and challenges that performance makers dealt with in the work they actualized.
-Every year since then, _INDEX_ has published hundreds of documents of performances made in various genres and media, for different audiences and purposes, and in a wide variety of venues, cities, and countries.
-Each annual volume includes three back-of-the-book indexes: an index of terms, an index of places, and an index of authors.
-Taking as its starting point actual performances described by the artists who made them, _**Emergency INDEX**_ proposes building your performance theory from the ground up.

-This website, launched in 2019 through the support of the New York State Council for the Arts and the labor and imagination of Brian McCorkle and edward sharp, now makes freely available all previously published volumes.
-On this site, you can now [search](/search-archives/) through published project collaborators, locations, and titles, browse through terms by clicking through them at the bottom of each project, and find more information on _**Emergency INDEX**_.
-You can also [submit](/submit-your-performance/) your own performance to the next volume of _**Emergency INDEX**_, see the history of the project, and, of course, [purchase](/about/purchase/) or [subscribe](https://www.uglyducklingpresse.org/subscribe/) to the print volume.

-Browse all titles in the Playscripts series [here](http://www.uglyducklingpresse.org/catalog/?series=Emergency-Playscripts). \\
-Browse all the volumes of _INDEX_ [here](https://www.uglyducklingpresse.org/catalog/?series=Emergency-Index).

 ### The Problem

 Performance has emerged as a major practice of the twentieth century.
 Expanding from theater and entertainment, performance was adopted (and adapted) to resolve impasses in sociology and anthropology, in music and visual art, in physics and philosophy, in politics and cultural criticism, and even in theater and entertainment.